 In December 2012, the Authority adopted its "Financial Management Principles and Guidelines" (the Guidelines).
-Among the policies established, the Authority will manage its toll rates, expense budget and debt issuance program to achieve minimum senior debt service coverage of 1.4x and total requirement coverage of 1.2x.
+Among the policies established, the Authority will manage its toll rates, expense budget and debt issuance program to achieve minimum senior debt service coverage of 1.40x and total requirement coverage of 1.20x.
 The Authority will also manage its cash flow and total expenditure levels such that it maintains average unrestricted cash balance in the General Reserve Fund equal to at least \$75,000.
-In November 2015, the Authority amended its Guidelines, which now target an average unrestricted cash balance in the General Reserve Fund equal to at least \$100,000.
-The Guidelines are implemented at the discretion of the Authority and are not a legal covenant with Bondholders.
-Such Guidelines can be changed or eliminated at any time at the discretion of the Authority.
-As specified in the Guidelines, the Authority also adopted an Investment Rate Swap Management Plan in April 2013, an Investment Policy in September 2013, and a Debt Management Policy in January 2014.
-The Interest Rate Swap Management Plan was amended in November 2015 to clarify the procurement provisions of the plan based upon current market practices.
-These documents may be found on the Authority's website at http://www.state.nj.us/turnpike/investor-relations.html.
+The Guidelines were amended in November 2015 to increase the minimum unrestricted cash balance in the General Reserve Fund to \$100,000.
+In January 2017, the Authority once again amended its Guidelines with respect to the minimum General Reserve Fund Balance requirement.
+The amended Guidelines increase the unrestricted cash balance in the General Reserve fund as follows: